Fair Interventions in Weighted Congestion Games: Introduction

-Two final comments are in order.
-First, we observe that the price of anarchy obtained by our taxation mechanism holds both for mixed Nash equilibria and correlated/coarse correlated equilibria.
-This extension is significant as it gives performance bounds that apply also when players revise their action and achieve low regret, thus imposing much weaker assumptions on the players' behaviour \cite{roughgarden2015intrinsic}.
-Second, our work also settles the question of whether approximating the minimum social cost is strictly harder in weighted congestion games compared to their unweighted variant .
-Perhaps interestingly, our work shows that the two problems are equally difficult to approximate so long as the class of latency functions considered is closed under abscissa scaling (\cref{lem:factor-weighted-unweighted}).\footnote{A class of latency functions $\mc{L}$ is closed under abscissa scaling if, for any function $\ell \in \mc{L}$ and $\alpha \geq 0$, the function $h$ with $h(x)=\ell(\alpha x)$ is in $\mc{L}$.} This includes the important class of polynomial latency functions with non-negative coefficients and maximum degree $D$, for which the inapproximability factors in both weighted and unweighted congestion games equals the $(D+1)$'st Bell number.
+Three final comments are in order.
+First, note that our unconditional lower bound only requires a very mild notion of fairness (see \cref{subseclabel:fairness}, Interventions \& Fairness for details on its definition).
+This makes the unconditional lower bound very strong, as the impossibility result we derive holds over a large class of interventions, and strengthening the notion of fairness can only worsen the lower bound.
+At the same time, we note that the taxation mechanism we present satisfies a much stronger fairness notions, as players using the same resource are treated equally even if they have different weights.
+Second, we observe that the price of anarchy obtained by our taxation mechanism holds both for mixed Nash equilibria and correlated/coarse correlated equilibria.
+This extension is significant as it gives performance bounds that apply also when players revise their action and achieve low regret \cite{roughgarden2015intrinsic}.
+Third, our work also settles the question of whether approximating the minimum social cost is strictly harder in weighted congestion games compared to their unweighted variant .
+Perhaps interestingly, our work shows that the two problems are equally difficult to approximate only when the class of latency functions considered is closed under \textit{abscissa scaling} (\cref{lem:factor-weighted-unweighted}), which includes the important class of polynomial latency functions.\footnote{A class of latency functions $\mc{L}$ is closed under abscissa scaling if, for any function $\ell \in \mc{L}$ and $\alpha \geq 0$, the function $h$ with $h(x)=\ell(\alpha x)$ is in $\mc{L}$.}